estherc123/cs184project-webpages/README.md

 ## Adding Project Webpages

 There are 5 folders, one for each project.
 Each contains an index.html file.
-When the links from the mainpage are clicked, these files will be loaded, they are the writeup for cs184 projects.
+When the links from the mainpage are clicked, these files will be loaded, they are the writeups for cs184 projects.